-For decades, Stephenson, Chávarri & Lambert, LLC, has carefully guided families through the process of planning for the distribution of their property after death.
-Our firm handles a variety of estate planning matters, including planning for the distribution of an individual’s property at his or her death, taking into account wills, taxes, insurance, property, and trusts.
+For decades, Stephenson, Chávarri & Dawson, LLC, has carefully guided families through the process of planning for the distribution of their property after death.
+Our firm handles a variety of estate planning matters, including planning for the distribution of an individual’s property at his or her death, taking into account wills, taxes, insurance, property and trusts.

 We have years of experience in estate planning and can prepare wills, trusts, powers of attorney and living wills.
 We have also handled many successions with or without administration.